blentz100/missing-semester-solutions/README.md

          Then use git cherry-pick to move commits under the right branches.
 Then git rebase-i to reorder the branches.
 Then git branch -f to get the branch labels to the right commits.

+      #### Push & Pull -- Git Remotes!

+      1. Clone Intro

+         Git Remotes are a great backup tool and they allow us to easily collaborate with others on projects.
+It's important to understand the underlying structure of how remotes work.

+         Solution:

+         ```console
+         git clone
+         ```

+      2. Remote Branches

+         Git automatically sets the name of your remote to be origin.
+In this tutorial we will use o as a shorthand for origin.

+         To finish this level, commit once off of main and once after checking out o/main.
+This will help drive home how remote branches behave differently, and they only update to reflect the state of the remote.

+         Solution:

+         ```console
+         git commit
+         git checkout o/main
+         git commit
+         ```

+      3. Git Fetchin'

+         In this lesson we will learn how to fetch data from a remote repository -- the command for this is conveniently named git fetch.

+         git fetch essentially brings our local representation of the remote repository into synchronization with what the actual remote repository looks like (right now).

+         git fetch doesn't change anything about your local state, it just downloads the updates.

+         Solution:

+         ```console
+         git fetch
+         ```

+      4. Git Pullin'

+         The workflow of fetching commits from a remote and then merging them is so common there is a single command that does both: ```git pull```

+         Solution:

+         ```console
+         git pull
+         ```

+      5. Faking Teamwork
+      6. Git Pushin'
+      7. Diverged History
+      8. Locked Main

+      #### To Origin and Beyond -- Advanced Git Remotes!

+      1. Push Main!
+      2. Merging with Remotes
+      3. Remote Tracking
+      4. Git Push Arguments
+      5. Git Push Arguments - Expaned
+      6. Fetch Arguments
+      7. Source of Nothing
+      8. Pull Arguments